LLNL/RAJA/docs/sphinx/user_guide/feature/atomic.rst

 an OpenMP execution policy, the OpenMP version of the atomic operation would be used.

-Another simple example of atomic usage can be found in ``RAJA/examples/example-atomic-pi.cpp``.
+A complete working code that shows RAJA atomic usage can be found in ``RAJA/examples/ex8-pi-reduce_vs_atomic.cpp``.